2 h walk from Padis Chalet.

 Please check rates and details directly with the companies in question if you need more recent info.

-Peştera Ghetarul Focul Viu has two halls and is entered from the top down a rickety wooden staircase.
+Peştera Ghetarul Focul Viu (Living Fire Glacier Cave) has two halls and is entered from the top down a rickety wooden staircase.
 This steep passage leads to the first chamber with a huge karstfenster or pothole at the ceiling.
-Its elevation (1,120m asl) and the pothole make this an ice cave of the ice cellar type.
+Its elevation (1,120 m asl) and the pothole makes this an ice cave of the cold trap type.
 During winter the cold air flows into the cave and is trapped inside.
-This physical effect is also called cold trap, its the reason why refrigerators in supermarkets do not need a lid.
+That's why this physical effect is also called cold trap, it's the reason why refrigerators in supermarkets do not need a lid.

 The pothole is also responsible for a huge pile of logs, leaves and snow on the cave floor.
 The logs are partly covered by the ice, their free ends rotting and colouring the ice field.
 The opening also allows light to enter so there is no need for a torch in this chamber.
-Around noon the sun shines directly into the cave and the beams create a fairy scenery.
+Around noon the sun shines directly into the cave and the beams create a fairy scenery, hence the name.

-On one side the ice ends not at the wall but at an abyss.
-This passage leads to the smaller chamber of the cave, on the left side of the slope it is possible to descend about 4m.
-This part of the cave has no natural light and despite the stalactites there are also icicles during winter and spring.
+The underground glacier has a volume of 25,000 m³ which makes it third largest in Romania.
+The two bigger are Gheţarul Scărişoara, which is also open for the public, and Avenul Borţig, which is not open.
+On one side the ice ends not at the wall but at a dangerous abyss.
+This passage leads to the smaller chamber of the cave, on the left side of the slope it is possible to descend about 4 m.
+This part of the cave has no natural light and no ice, but there are icicles during winter and spring.
+But unlike the upper chamber it also has stalactites.

 The cave has a temperature below freezing point in winter and spring and is only a little above in summer and autumn.
 Visitors returning from the cave are quite happy about the high temperatures outside.
 We strongly recommend a warm jacket (fleece) and good walking shoes.
-As the cave can only be reached on a two hour walk, your clothes should already be mostly appropriate.
+As the cave can only be reached on a two-hour walk, your clothes and shoes should already be mostly appropriate.